hakue1990/blog.szulinek.pl/content/about.en.md

 # Whoami

-I am an IT professional specializing in server management, website optimization, and the creation of blazing-fast websites.
+My name is Adam and I am an IT professional specializing in server management, website optimization, and the creation of blazing-fast websites.

 ## Expirence